Giving in Winneshiek County

 Winneshiek County Grants

-Grants are available to 501(c)3 organizations and government entities serving Winneshiek County.
+Grants are available to 501(c)(3) nonprofit organizations and government entities.
+Tax-exempt organizations classified as other than 501(c)(3) are also eligible, if and only if, the project is deemed charitable; please contact our office to discuss the project’s eligibility prior to submitting a proposal.
 Grants selections are made in an effort to create a better quality of life for people in Winneshiek County.
 A local governing committee reviews the applications from charitable organizations serving their community.

 |Application Due:||January 10|

 - Review our Grant Guidelines to see if you qualify for this grant.
 Click here to watch the recording of our grant workshop.

 - Log in to our online grant management system (or register if you don't already have an account).
 All open CFNEIA grants are listed in this system.